khel29/nnpdc20/README.md

 - User Interface in French for now.

 Setup of python flask app, for example on a raspberry pi:
-- 1/ set Mysql users and database +
+- 1/ set Mysql/MariaDB users and database +
    configure database access passwords in password.py file
 - 2/ install python3 dependancies with pip3 install ...
 - 3/ use ddns + reverse proxy nginx for https